The muffins taste like a homemade version of cinnamon sugar cake donuts from the brand Entenmann’s. You know the kind?

 This is a very popular recipe on the site and for a good reason: they are out of this world!
 A real treat first thing in the morning.
 They freeze well, so you can enjoy them anytime you want without making them fresh.
-Just heat them up for about 45 seconds straight from the freezer.
-Such a comforting treat with a warm cup of coffee or tea.
-For breakfast, for snacking, as dessert, or… at midnight.
+Just heat them up in the microwave for about 45 seconds straight from the freezer.

 And did we mention?
 There’s some whole wheat goodness hiding in the muffins.
 Simply use a mixture of whole wheat flour + all-purpose flour OR all white-whole wheat flour (that’s what we usually do, just like we do with our apple pie muffins).
 The recipe makes 8-9 very soft, moist muffins and can easily be doubled.

 While we love the cinnamon sugar coating on top, the absolute best part is the melty Nutella hiding inside.
 A surprise burst of chocolate in every single bite.Print

 Donut-like muffins dipped in cinnamon-sugar and stuffed with Nutella.

 - 1/3 cup (5 Tablespoons or 75g) unsalted butter, softened to room temperature

 - 1/2 cup (100g) granulated sugar